maniospas/smoll/docs/std.md

 ```rust
 neq(nat x, nat y) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 3 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 3 (0 are builtins or raw C code, 1 calls those, etc.)

 ### neq - not equal